-Hearing Screening: Hearing screening is performed on all children who were not screened by their pediatrician by the Health Manager or Health Aide using the OAE hearing screening tool.
+HEARING SCREENING: Hearing screening is performed on all children who were not screened by their pediatrician by the Health & Nutrition Services Manager or Health Services Assistant using the otoacoustic emissions (OAE) hearing screening tool with parental consent.
 Results of the screening are sent home within 24 hours.
 If a child does not pass the screening, the screening will be repeated after two weeks.
 If the child does not pass the second screening, the child is referred for a complete hearing examination by an audiologist.
+The screening results will be sent home, accompanied by the Health Referral Form.
+It is important that you bring the form with the results to your child's pediatrician or audiologists for follow up care.

-Height/Weight Screening: Children (infants, toddlers and preschoolers) have their height and weight measured twice a year.
+HEIGHT/WEIGHT SCREENING: Children (infants, toddlers and preschoolers) have their height and weight measured twice a year.
 The first measurement is taken between September and November.
 The second measurement is taken in the spring.
 The height and weight results are part of the child's nutrition assessment.
 Based on the assessment parents will receive the appropriate nutrition information.

-Screening and Observation Follow Up/Referrals: After screenings are completed or at any time during the program year, program staff may meet with the parent to share concerns resulting from screenings and observations, usually in conjunction with one of the specialists working in the program (Health Manager, Intervention Support Specialist, Mental Health Consultant, or Nutritionist).
+SCREENING AND OBSERVATION FOLLOW UP/REFERRALS: After screenings are completed or at any time during the program year, program staff may meet with the parent to share concerns resulting from screenings and observations, usually in conjunction with one of the specialists working in the program (Health & Nutrition Services Manager, Intervention Support Specialist, or Mental Health Specialist).
 During this meeting, the staff gives the parent the program's recommendation for further assessment and seeks written permission from the parent to assist in making a referral.

-The Health Manager coordinates all medical concerns or referrals.
-This includes children who fail sensory screenings or have medical conditions that need to be monitored or children who need to receive medication at school.
+The Health & Nutrition Services Manager coordinates all medical and/or nutritional concerns or referrals.
+This includes children who do not pass sensory screenings or have medical conditions that need to be monitored or children who need to receive medication at school.